kevintom98/kevintom98/README.md

 Full time graduate student at University of Colorado Boulder specializing in Embedded Systems and IoT.

 🌱 I’m currently learning C advanced concepts and design of embedded systems from scratch.
+Lot of the repositories I work on are private.

 📫 How to reach me: kevintom98@gmail.com